ayowilfred95/Task-Management-System/README.md

 # 📝 Task Management System

-A web application that enables users and admins to efficiently create, manage, assign, and track tasks.
-This document includes setup instructions, API documentation, workflows, and design decisions.
+A Task Management API that allows users to create, update, delete, and track tasks.
+The system should support multiple users, authentication, task assignment, status updates, priority levels, and image uploads.

 ---